-- 3.1 The Council has two Committees that are jointly responsible for monitoring and reviewing the Council's corporate governance arrangements: - (1) The Audit and Governance Board acts as the Council's Audit Committee.
-One of its powers and duties is to consider the Council's arrangements for corporate governance and agree necessary actions to ensure compliance with best practice. - (2) The Audit and Governance Committee is responsible for promoting and maintaining high standards of conduct by the Members and Coopted Members of the authority. - 3.2 The Corporate Governance Group is responsible for monitoring and providing assurance on the Council's governance processes and for reporting to the Audit and Governance Board appropriate.
-Its membership comprises: - The Strategic Director Enterprise, Community and Resources - The Operational Director Legal and Democratic Services - The Operational Director Finance (s 151 Officer) - The Divisional Manager Audit, Procurement and Operational Finance - 3.3 Assurance that the Council's corporate governance framework is operating as intended comes from a range of sources that include: - Self-assessment against regulatory frameworks; - External inspections; - External Audit; - Internal Audit: - Audit and Governance Committee: - Policy and Performance Boards; - Performance management framework; - Risk management framework; - Budgetary control and financial management processes.
+- 3.1 The Council has two Committees that are jointly responsible for monitoring and reviewing the Council's corporate governance arrangements:

+- (1) The Audit and Governance Board acts as the Council's Audit Committee.
+One of its powers and duties is to consider the Council's arrangements for corporate governance and agree necessary actions to ensure compliance with best practice.

+- (2) The Audit and Governance Committee is responsible for promoting and maintaining high standards of conduct by the Members and Coopted Members of the authority.

+- 3.2 The Corporate Governance Group is responsible for monitoring and providing assurance on the Council's governance processes and for reporting to the Audit and Governance Board appropriate.
+Its membership comprises:

+- The Director Legal and Democratic Services

+- The Director Finance (s 151 Officer)

+- The Head of Audit, Procurement and Operational Finance

+- 3.3 Assurance that the Council's corporate governance framework is operating as intended comes from a range of sources that include:

+- Self-assessment against regulatory frameworks;

+- External inspections;

+- External Audit;

+- Internal Audit;

+- Audit and Governance Committee;

+- Policy and Performance Boards;

+- Performance management framework;

+- Risk management framework;

+- Budgetary control and financial management processes.